 Introduction to entrepreneurial processes and behaviour.
 Enables the student to distinguish between ideas and business value creation.
 Facilitates students finding and validating business opportunities for new venture.
-Teach how to conduct market research and intellectual property assessment for the development of their technology based business idea.
-Uses the market research data and intellectual property to determine the source of their sustained competitive advantage.
-1 Credit
+Teach how to conduct market research

 El8005 Market Dev & Fin Plan for Start-Up